scandale-project/scandale/README.md

   The architecture is relying on the
   [Smart Python Agent Development Environment](https://github.com/javipalanca/spade);
-- a service to timestamp the collected data with a third party ([RFC 3161](https://www.ietf.org/rfc/rfc3161.txt)) for the proof of checks;
+- a service to timestamp the collected data with a third party ([RFC 3161](https://www.ietf.org/rfc/rfc3161.txt)) for the proof of checks.

 The API is based on the [FastAPI](https://fastapi.tiangolo.com) framework well known for its excellent performance.

-It is possibility to extend the platform in order to share data with external system, such as MISP.
+It is possible to extend the platform in order to share data with external system, such as MISP.